The Car Connection Cadillac XT5 Overview

 The Cadillac XT5 is the crest-and-wreath brand's entry-level luxury crossover.
 In 2017, it replaced the long-running SRX nameplate.

 Cadillac says the name stands for "Crossover Touring 5."
-It carries over essentially unchanged into 2018 after being all-new last year.
+It carries over essentially unchanged into 2018.
 The new utility vehicle comes with a single powertrain, and a choice between front- and all-wheel drive.